Student Support & Wellbeing

 Mount Rowan has identified student welfare and management as a major priority.
 The school employs a full time Youth Counsellor who provides a confidential service to all students and parents.
 The Youth Counsellor is responsible for helping students handle issues such as social and emotional health, disengagement, bullying, drug use and

-Ms Chrissie Cowcher is our full time Youth Counsellor.
-Please feel free to contact Chrissie to discuss issues that may be useful for us to know to support your childs learning and engagement.
+Ms Belinda Spark is our Youth Counsellor.
+Please feel free to contact Belinda to discuss issues that may be useful for us to know to support your childs learning and engagement.

 Our Youth Counsellor works with students as individuals, in small groups and runs group programs such as the PACK program which is a Wilderness Adventure Therapy Program, gender specific programs and links in with Mentors from within the wider community who can be another support for your child and their wellbeing.